 Passage of some version of Biden’s proposed plans for federal family leave would be impactful for states as well as companies.
-There are significant unknowns in the proposal, including how states with existing paid-leave programs will interact with the new federal requirements, whether the program would be state-administered, and how it will be funded.
-If a new federal family leave law covers all workers in the economy—including gig workers, domestic workers, and contractors—funding, administration, and enforcement could present an execution challenge.22
+There are significant unknowns in the proposal, including how states with existing paid-leave programmes will interact with the new federal requirements, whether the programme would be state-administered and how it will be funded.
+If a new federal family leave law covers all workers in the economy—including gig workers, domestic workers and contractors—funding, administration and enforcement could present an execution challenge.22

 It could be a challenge for states to implement a new legislative design for UI and also keep up with the demand for these expanded services.
-Recognizing this, Biden has said he wants to “establish a UI delivery team to help states solve any implementation problems they face” and to provide additional funds to help pay for staffing and technology enhancements.24 Certainly, the wide-scale fraud attacks by organized criminal rings on both UI programs and Veterans Administration programs, as well as growing program complexity, suggest that states will need additional technology modernization going forward.
+Recognising this, Biden has said he wants to “establish a UI delivery team to help states solve any implementation problems they face” and to provide additional funds to help pay for staffing and technology enhancements.24 Certainly, the wide-scale fraud attacks by organised criminal rings on both UI programmes and Veterans Administration programmes, as well as growing programme complexity, suggest that states will need additional technology modernisation going forward.

 For states, the changes to the Short-Term Compensation (STC) proposal are substantial.
-Currently, STC programs are relatively small in the 27 states that participate, partly because the STC systems can be cumbersome and time-consuming for businesses.25 If these STC programs are expanded in the manner envisioned by Biden, participation would likely rise, and states may need to upgrade workflows and IT systems to administer a scaled-up program efficiently.
+Currently, STC programmes are relatively small in the 27 states that participate, partly because the STC systems can be cumbersome and time-consuming for businesses.25 If these STC programmes are expanded in the manner envisioned by Biden, participation would likely rise and states may need to upgrade workflows and IT systems to administer a scaled-up programme efficiently.

 The Biden agenda for the workforce represents a sizable enlargement to the social safety net.
-If enacted, it will likely mean greater federal funding, as well as new challenges for states that may have to administer and enforce new rules around expanded family and medical leave, UI, and STC programs.
+If enacted, it will likely mean greater federal funding, as well as new challenges for states that may have to administer and enforce new rules around expanded family and medical leave, UI and STC programmes.

 Biden’s transportation agenda encourages alternative and green transportation systems, giving state and local governments broad discretion to develop solutions that suit local needs.
 Moreover, in line with his strong push for social equity, Biden also calls for inclusive transportation systems that serve high-poverty areas that historically have lacked access to good schools and jobs.30 The plans include: